10 Common Clichés in Science Fiction

 Ever been watching a movie or TV show and been able to predict exactly what the characters would say and do before they say and do them?
 The bad news is you’re not psychic, and the other bad news is that whatever you’re watching has fallen into the trap of using well-worn clichés in place of writing nuanced and quality plots and dialog.
+It is worth noting that such clichés also occur in various written works, so students often choose to buy essay from professionals to avoid such mistakes.
 Science-fiction is not exempt from this problem; in fact, the genre is probably the guiltiest of all.
 In the hands of a talented writer, a cliché can be turned on it’s head, subverted, or made to seem fresh again, but in most cases clichés are a sign of lazy or unimaginative storytelling.
 Science fiction provides endless opportunities for new and creative plots, yet somehow we are forced to revisit the same ones again and again.
 Here are the most common clichés in science fiction.
 Not all of them are bad; some are just overused.

 1. Technical jargon that makes no sense used to explain plotholes

 Techno Babble certainly has it’s place in science fiction, but substituting an intelligent plot for unintelligible gibberish does not make for quality programming.
 Nearly every sci-fi show is guilty of doing this at one point or other, but some writers think all they have to do is throw in a polarity reversal and run a level 3 diagnostic and BAM!, a science fiction masterpiece is born.